imh-talks/imh-talks.github.io/_pages/community_organizers.md

 title: "Community & Organizers"
 ---

-We integrate various labs and research institutes on this platform, which are listed below
+Various researchers, labs, and institutes contribute to this resource.

 ## Community
 TBD